Making an Impact Through Collaboration

 K2 and the Invisible Footmen

 Our 2015 full-length documentary K2 and the Invisible Footmen highlights the lives of the indigenous porters who help facilitate treks up K2, the world's second-highest peak at the border between Pakistan and China.
-Despite being paid at rates far below those received by international expedition leaders, such porters—whether they provide critical supplies to expedition base camps or take on higher-altitude tasks in support of ascending climbers—do some of the most difficult and dangerous work.
-These efforts make them worthy of recognition as the true heroes of mountaineering.
+Despite being paid at rates far below those received by international expedition leaders, the porters do some of the most difficult and dangerous work.
 By showing the film at festivals and cultural centers around the globe, we hope to spread the word about their poor working conditions and low wages.
 To date, the film has shown in over 175 cities in almost eighty countries.
 It has also won almost twenty awards, from the Best International Film at the Pakistan Calling Film Festival to the Best Film on Man and Mountain at the Ladek Mountain Film Festival in Poland to the Best Film at Brazil's Rio Mountain Festival.

 At a time when many people hear only negative news about Pakistan, we are proud to use this film to show a different side of the country, focusing on the resilience of its people and the beauty of its environment.
-Over and over again, audience members spoke of wishing to visit Pakistan after seeing the film and of never before having heard about the indigenous porters.
-As one person wrote after a screening, "Thanks for showing the world a different picture and highlighting the most neglected issue!
+As one viewer wrote after a screening, "Thanks for showing the world a different picture and highlighting the most neglected issue!
 The picturesque mountains, the snow-capped peaks, the deadly crevasses, the simplicity, and the plight of the porters and Sherpas were indeed overwhelming!"
-An audience member at a screening in the United States echoed that sentiment, writing, "It was so heartening to see a positive, human side of Pakistan so beautifully encapsulated in your documentary."
+For others, the film's message hit closer to home.
+Asif, a porter's son from Pakistan, wrote this message after attending a screening: "It was great, especially for me because I'm a porter's son and very proud of my father.
+He always struggled to earn money from his job for our educations.
+Unfortunately, my father now suffers from knee pain and will need an operation.
+He has told me the stories of K2 and your film depicts these stories as they are in reality."

 While the film helps spread the word, our sister foundation, the Cultures of Resistance Network, is working to get people involved in advocating for the rights of porters.
 One organization doing particularly strong work on this issue is Khurpa Care Pakistan, which helps train porters and mediate labor conflicts.